-The extension options for certain equipment have not been included in lease liabilities because the Branch could replace the assets without significant cost or business disruption.
+The extension options for certain leases of office space have not been included in lease liabilities because the Branch could replace the assets without significant cost or business disruption.

-The assessment of reasonably certain to exercise extension options is only revised if a significant change in circumstances occurs that is within the control of the lessee.
+The assessment of reasonably certain to exercise extension options is only revised if a significant change in circumstance occurs that is within the control of the lessee.
 During the current financial year, there is no significant change in the assessment.

-As at 31 December 2023, potential future (undiscounted) cash outflows of approximately B\$365,009 (2022: B\$69,120) have not been included in lease liabilities because it is not reasonably certain that the leases will be extended.
+As at 31 December 2024, potential future (undiscounted) cash outflows of approximately B\$2,063,891 (2023: B\$365,009) have not been included in lease liabilities because it is not reasonably certain that the leases will be extended.